thewknd/VEML6040/README.md

    ![VEML6040 breakout board](extras/breakout_1_.jpg)

-   This breakout board has additional level shifting built in and can therefore be used with 5V Arduino board.
+   This breakout board has additional level shifting built in and can therefore be used with 5V Arduino boards.

    * **VIN** of the VEML6040 to the **3.3V** of your Arduino board (5V is also possible)
    * **GND** of the VEML6040 to the **GND** of your Arduino board